 - Launder items as appropriate in accordance with the manufacturer’s instructions.
 If possible, launder items using the warmest appropriate water setting and dry completely or use products with the EPA-approved emerging viral pathogens claims that are suitable for porous surfaces.

-Products with EPA-approved emerging viral pathogens claims are expected to be effective against COVID-19 based on data for harder to kill viruses.
-Follow the manufacturer’s instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time, etc.) In their absence, products with label claims against human coronaviruses or other viruses should be used according to label instructions.
+- Products with EPA-approved emerging viral pathogens claims are expected to be effective against COVID-19 based on data for harder to kill viruses will follow the manufacturer’s instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time, etc.) In their absence, products with label claims against human coronaviruses or other viruses should be used according to label instructions.

 At the clinical site

-- Faculty Instructor and students will continue taking precautions when providing patient care at the clinical site.
+- We will continue taking precautions when providing patient care at the clinical site.

 - Students must continue wearing mask at the clinical site.

 - Your temperature will be taken before entering the facility.

 - Students must perform hand hygiene when entering the facility, before providing patient care, after providing patient care and when hands are visibly soiled.

 - Wear gloves when coming in contact with bodily fluids.

 - If possible, do not shake dirty laundry.
 This will minimize the possibility of dispersing virus through the air.